Dispatch from the Youth Theater Festival in Ramallah, Palestine—Part Two

 A woman tells her fiancé, “Please, if you want to get married, get married.
 I don’t know how long I’ll be here but I’d like to see you happy.”

-There are over 5,000 Palestinian detainees in Israeli prisons, some are political prisoners who have been jailed for years, while others are “administrative detainees” who can, and are, held for up to six months without Israel having to provide a reason.
+There are over five thousand Palestinian detainees in Israeli prisons, some are political prisoners who have been jailed for years, while others are “administrative detainees” who can, and are, held for up to six months without Israel having to provide a reason.
 Every six months, their sentence can also be increased.

 Abruptly, the lights go out.
 The prisoners are led back into the rooms.
 As the door shuts loudly behind them, a muezzin’s call for prayer sounds from a mosque nearby.
 A woman near me wipes her tears and everyone claps.

-The event continues with the high farce of a Commedia dell’Arte performance and an installation piece featuring monologues about beauty, harassment and self-image.
+The event continues with the high farce of a commedia dell’arte performance and an installation piece featuring monologues about beauty, harassment, and self-image.

-In a short video I put together quickly on the last day, the festival participants play around with the festival’s theme, “now has passed” with different gestures and deliveries.
-My favorite is the end when Waleed and George do a playful sequence in Arabic:
+In a short video I put together quickly on the last day, the festival participants play around with the festival’s theme, “now has passed,” with different gestures and deliveries.
+My favorite is the end, when Waleed and George do a playful sequence in Arabic:

 “Now is past,” says one.

 “No,” says the other, “the past is now.”

 “Actually, now is now.”

 “Ah, ok.”
 They agree, shake hands, and walk out of frame, laughing.